aarons/mystic-cryptic/CONTRIBUTING.md

 ## License

-By contributing, you agree that your contributions will be licensed under its MIT License.
+By contributing, you agree that your contributions belong to the original author of this repository.

 ## Final Note